 START OF COMPETITION

-The definition of the “Start of Competition” is when the participant’s first ball is thrown for score during any round in which score is counted.
-A bowler arriving late will begin play and their score will count beginning with the frame then being bowled in all rounds of competition.
+The definition of the “Start of Competition” is when the player’s first ball is thrown for score during any round in which score is counted.
+A player arriving late will begin play and their score will count beginning with the frame then being bowled in all rounds of competition.

-Each bowler is allowed two re-racks per game during all tournament play.
+Each player is allowed two re-racks per game during all tournament play.
 Additional re-racks may be granted with Tournament Management’s permission.

 Qualifying for each of the single-day Challenge events consists of six games across twelve lanes.
 Three games will be bowled on each side of the Bowling Plaza.
 During qualifying for the Challenge events, players may request crossing partners.
-Requests will be accommodated to the extent that lane availability still exists and all players are agreeable.
+Requests will be accommodated to the extent that lane availability exists and all players are agreeable.
 Players will cross the with the same partners during qualifying for all three Challenge events.
-The 32 players qualifying for the SPSS Logo Infusion Championship are determined by their Composite Qualifying Positions in each of the three single-day Challenge events.
+The 32 players qualifying for the SPSS I Am Bowling Championship are determined by their Composite Qualifying Positions in each of the three single-day Challenge events.